Petahhh/to-book-club/working-effectively-with-legacy-code/chapter-05-tools.md

 behaviour_.

-IDEs often have the ability to automatically perform certain refactorings - however many of them do not guarantee that they preserve behaviour.
+IDEs often have the ability to automatically perform certain refactorings - however, many of them do not guarantee that they preserve behaviour.
 Often they simply make context-insensitive changes at the syntax level, which can introduce bugs.
 To the extent possible, it is worth introducing tests even before performing automated refactorings.